AMDarter/formidable-submission-limiter/README.md

 - `formidable_submission_data_size`: Sets the maximum size, in bytes, for storing submission data.
 Default is 524288 bytes (0.5 MB).
 - `formidable_submission_transient_expiry`: Defines how long, in seconds, the transient data is stored before expiration.
 Default is 3600 seconds (1 hour).
 - `formidable_submission_max_submissions`: The maximum total number of submissions allowed from a single IP address.
 Default is 100 submissions.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contributing
+If you have suggestions or improvements, feel free to create an issue or submit a pull request.